pwillard/ztracks-openrails/README.md

 Erick Cantu: "I have created the master track profiles based on the new revised base mesh."

-Included in this zip are:
+Included in this repository are:

 1. The 7 master track profiles (A1t, A2t, A3t, A4t, A1t with round tunnel, A1t with US-style tunnel, A2t with US-style tunnel) in GMax, 3DS Max 2022, .3ds, .fbx, and .obj format, including endcaps for the tunnels
 2. The bitmap diffuse and opacity maps used in Max